 The Company is also exposed to Credit Risk through its investments in related Companies of the Group and its receivables from policyholders and intermediaries.
 These are the so-called Type 2 exposures.
-As at the valuation date Type 2 exposures are primarily driven by the exposures of the Company to receivables from intermediaries which make approximately 75% of the total exposure.

 The Type 2 Credit Risk exposures are mitigated through internal procedure that ensures the minimization of the period that any receivables remain outstanding.
 Credit Risk of Premium receivables is also managed through: